Kasun099/KasunDnj/README.md

 - 👋 Hi, I’m @KasunDnj
 - 👀 I’m interested in modern Technology
-- 🌱 I’m currently learning UOR-SL
+- 🌱 I’m currently studying at UOR-SL
 - 📫 How to reach me ...

 <!---